Value Cards: An Educational Toolkit for Teaching Social Impacts of Machine Learning through Deliberation: Introduction

 In this paper, we document an early use of the Value Cards toolkit in a college level computer science course.
 In our class activity, we test four variants of the toolkit: Model Cards only, Model Cards + Checklist Cards, Model Cards + Persona Cards, Model Cards + Checklist Cards + Persona Cards.
-Our evaluation shows that, the use of Value Cards in general improves students’ understanding of the technical definitions of and the trade-offs between different performance metrics, and their implications in the context chosen for the study: recidivism prediction.
+Our evaluation shows that the use of Value Cards in general improves students’ understanding of the technical definitions and the trade-offs between different performance metrics, and their implications in the context chosen for the study: recidivism prediction.
 It helps students recognize the importance of considering diverse social values in the development and deployment of machine learning systems.
 It also enables them to communicate, negotiate, and synthesize the perspectives of diverse stakeholders.
 Our results also reveal a number of pros and cons that need to be considered when using the different variants of the Value Cards approach.

-Our contributions are three-fold: \begin{itemize} \item First, we introduce a deliberation-driven toolkit -- the Value Cards -- to help computer science students and potentially future practitioners better understand the social impacts of machine learning models.
+Our contributions are three-fold: \begin{itemize} \item First, we introduce a deliberation-driven toolkit -- the Value Cards -- to help computer science students and potential future practitioners better understand the social impacts of machine learning models.

 \item Second, we document an early use of our approach in a college-level computer science course and conduct an empirical investigation of the initial effectiveness of our approach in an educational setting.